linux-kdevops/kdevops-history/docs/adding-a-new-workflow.md

 # Adding a new workflow to kdevops

 A demo workflow has been introduced to kdevops to serve the purpose of a simple demo but also to help with documentation.
-The best documention is for now to tell refer you to the upstream commit for the workflow addition.
+The best documentation is for now to tell refer you to the upstream commit for the workflow addition.